lilliputten/sankey-graph-app/README.md

 Build and publish:

-For success publishing the deploy environment should be propeply set up (see npm script command `postinstall-publish-submodule`).
+For successful publishing the build application the environment should be propeply set up (see npm script command `postinstall-publish-submodule`).

 ```
 npm run build-and-publish